Juergen089/PythonND---Meme-Generator/README.md

 - Flask
 - requests

-**Fonts:**  The meme engine uses Georgia.ttf, a font which should be available as standard on Window, MacOS and Linux system.
-If not, change the font in the file MemeEngine.py.
+**Fonts:**  The meme engine uses a free ttf font, which is located in the _font directory.
+So there should be no problems when using the script on different operating system.
+Feel free to change the font type, size and color in MemeEngine.py file.

 ## Submodules